vegaprotocol/documentation/docs/node-operators/get-started/setup-validator.md

 Below are the instructions to self-nominate (self-stake) to your node.

 ## Announce node on-chain
-You'll need to know the [current epoch]() (api endpoint), and have the following data to hand: the URL for your validator website, and the URL for the avatar that you want to associate with your node.
+You'll need to know the [current epoch](../../api/rest/data-v2/trading-data-service-get-epoch.api.mdx), and have the following data to hand: the URL for your validator website, and the URL for the avatar that you want to associate with your node.

 ```shell
 vega announce_node --home="YOUR_VEGA_HOME_PATH" --info-url="YOUR_VALIDATOR_URL" --avatar-url="YOUR_AVATAR_URL" --country="UK" --name="YOUR_NODE_NAME" --from-epoch="CURRENT_EPOCH"